apache/flink/docs/dev/libs/cep.md

 #### Conditions

-At every pattern, and to go from one pattern to the next, you can specify additional **conditions**.
-You can relate these conditions to:

- 1. A [property of the incoming event](#conditions-on-properties), e.g. its value should be larger than 5, or larger than the average value of the previously accepted events.
+For every pattern you can specify a condition that incoming event has to met in order to be "accepted" into the pattern e.g. its value should be larger than 5, or larger than the average value of the previously accepted events.

- 2. The [contiguity of the matching events](#conditions-on-contiguity), e.g. detect pattern `a,b,c` without
- non-matching events between any matching ones.

-The latter refers to "looping" patterns, *i.e.* patterns that can accept more than one event, e.g. the `b+` in `a b+ c`, which searches for one or more `b`'s.

-##### Conditions on Properties

 You can specify conditions on the event properties via the `pattern.where()`, `pattern.or()` or the `pattern.until()` method.
 These can be either `IterativeCondition`s or `SimpleCondition`s.

 **Iterative Conditions:** This is the most general type of condition.
 This is how you can specify a condition that accepts subsequent events based on properties of the previously accepted events or a statistic over a subset of them.